 Engage With Study Groups and Practice Tests

-One of the more obvious, but underrated, benefits of being on top of your classes early on is the advantage of study groups, oftentimes hosted by professors of TAs.
-I know at the time they might seem inconvenient after you've just sat through lectures all day or a shift at work, but catching what you aren't understanding early is crucial.
-What I've also learned is more times than not, the practice questions are ones coming directly from the future final.
-Professors also really want people to attend their study sessions or office hours, because they not only want to know that you understand the material, but so they can better get to know you.
-A professor who sees you trying will be a lot more receptive to you reaching out at the end of the semester, especially if you are hoping for a little roundup on a grade.
+One of the more obvious, but underrated, benefits of being on top of your classes early on is the advantage of study groups, oftentimes hosted by professors or TAs.
+I know at the time they might seem inconvenient after you’ve just sat through lectures all day or a shift at work, but catching what you aren’t understanding early is crucial.
+What I’ve also learned is more times than not, the practice questions are ones coming directly from the future final.
+Professors also really want people to attend their study sessions or office hours, because they not only want to know that you understand the material, but they also want get to know you.
+A professor who sees you trying will be a lot more receptive to you reaching out at the end of the semester, especially if you are hoping for a little round up on a grade.

 Take and Listen to Recordings